blockchaingate/kblib/kanbanwebapi.md

 ```
 kanbanwebapi._extend.utils.isChecksumAddress(address)
 ```
-Checks if a given string is a valid Ethereum address and ikf the address has both upper and lowercase letters.
+Checks if a given string is a valid Kanban address and ikf the address has both upper and lowercase letters.
 #### Parameters
  - <b>address</b> - String - An address string